-The Public Relations area focuses on strategic communication creation, planning, problem solving and relationship-building in today’s digital world.
-Public relations professionals often play important roles in an organization's reputation management, crisis communication and corporate social responsibility.
-If you are thinking about PR, you will want to build good writing skills, understand the inner-workings of various forms of media, and be a good public speaker.
-The best professionals in this field move easily from writing a news release to planning a product launch to damage control in the media.
+The public relations area focuses on strategic communication creation, planning, problem solving and relationship-building in today’s digital world.
+PR professionals often play important roles in an organization's reputation management, crisis communication and corporate social responsibility.
+If you are thinking about PR, as a career you will want to build good writing skills, understand the inner-workings of various forms of media and be a good public speaker.

 As more communication platforms are now available, PR is evolving to embrace a broader range of innovative strategies for engaging diverse audiences.
 It is becoming more critical for PR professionals to create tailored and shareable content for audiences with different needs and develop sustainable relationships with them.
 PR will continue to serve as the link between organizations and their constituents, meeting the growing demand for strategic communications in many sectors.

-PR graduates typically land jobs with businesses or non-profit organizations as public information officers, communication/marketing directors, events coordinators, press secretaries, and PR agents.
-Manship alumni work at Edelman, the Denver Broncos, American Red Cross, International Communications at General Motors and Think PR in New York.
+PR graduates typically land jobs with businesses or non-profit organizations as public information officers, communication/marketing directors, events coordinators, press secretaries and PR agents.
+Manship School alumni work at Edelman, the Denver Broncos, American Red Cross, International Communications at General Motors and Think PR in New York.

 Our curriculum offers a mixture of foundational and specialized PR courses.
-Students learn both theoretical knowledge and practical skills that prepare them for multiple professional roles in this fast-changing industry.
+You learn both theoretical knowledge and practical skills that prepare them for multiple professional roles in this fast-changing industry.

-We aim to expose students to as many different public relations scenarios as possible while in school.
+We aim to expose you to as many different PR scenarios as possible while at the Manship School.
 We do this in several ways:

-We encourage students to pursue multiple internships.
+We encourage you to pursue multiple internships.
 We have an extensive database of local and national, paid and unpaid internships.

 - Louisiana Office of Tourism